ON DEMAND AND ONE-ON-ONE!

 On Demand (2 or more participants) and One-on-One formats allow for flexible scheduling of the 1st Intensive around travel, academic calendars, and performance commitments.

-TUTORIALS VIA EMAIL AND SKYPE
+TUTORIALS VIA EMAIL AND ZOOM

 QUESTIONS AND ADDITIONAL INFORMATION